From Context to Intent: Reasoning-Guided Function-Level Code Completion: Implementation

 \subsection{Training Dataset}

-To build a high-quality dataset for training, we first crawled 400 permissively licensed Python repositories created before 2024, selected based on popularity (e.g., high GitHub star count) to ensure code quality.
+To build a high-quality dataset for training, we first crawled 400 permissively licensed Python repositories created before 2024, selecting the top-ranked projects by GitHub star count to prioritize mature and widely used codebases.
 From these repositories, we parsed and extracted all top-level function definitions using Python’s AST.
 We then applied a series of filtering heuristics to retain only suitable candidates for function-level code completion.

-Specifically, we retained functions that satisfy the following criteria: (1) function length smaller than 80 lines, (2) non-trivial function names (excluding common dunder methods or test cases), (3) syntactically valid code with no placeholder bodies (e.g., \texttt{pass}, \texttt{...}), (4) moderate cyclomatic complexity ($\leq 25$), and (5) sufficiently informative preceding context (20–800 lines).
-We also excluded auto-generated files and functions containing sensitive keywords such as \texttt{password} or \texttt{token}.
-Finally, we applied lightweight quality scoring based on presence of control flow, helper calls, and return statements, keeping only the instances above the pre-defined threshold.
-Moreover, to ensure topic diversity, we first categorized all candidate repositories based on their associated GitHub topics and performed stratified bucket sampling.
-From this, we sampled 40K function instances as targets for function-level completion, covering a broad range of real-world domains.
+Specifically, we retained functions that satisfy the following criteria: (1) function length smaller than 100 lines, to avoid overly large implementations; (2) non-trivial function names (excluding common dunder methods or test cases); (3) syntactically valid code with no placeholder bodies (e.g., \texttt{pass}, \texttt{...}); (4) moderate cyclomatic complexity ($\leq 25$); (5) sufficiently informative preceding context (20–800 lines); and (6) exclusion of auto-generated files and functions containing sensitive keywords such as \texttt{password} or \texttt{token}.
+After applying these filtering criteria, we obtained a pool of high-quality function-level candidates.
+Moreover, to ensure topic diversity, we categorized repositories based on their associated GitHub topics and performed stratified sampling across topic buckets~\cite{singh1996stratified}.
+From this pool, we sampled 43K function instances as targets for function-level completion, covering a broad range of real-world domains.

-We then randomly selected 15 functions spanning different topics for manual annotation.
-For each instance, we annotated a structured reasoning trace and a corresponding docstring based on the function body and its surrounding context, following the template defined in Section~\ref{sec:cot}.
-These human-labeled examples were then used as few-shot demonstrations to bootstrap automatic annotation using GPT-4o.
-To improve annotation accuracy, we provided the model with the full context (including the ground-truth function body) and enforced the use of the structured reasoning template.
-Since each demonstration also contained long contextual inputs, we truncated each to a maximum length of 4096 tokens to fit within model constraints.
-During annotation, two demonstrations were randomly selected from the 15 manually labeled examples for each generation request.

-This process resulted in a dataset of 400K function-level examples, each annotated with high-quality reasoning traces and docstrings.
-The final dataset serves as supervision for training the reasoning and generation capabilities of our model.